Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-l2dclassify.md

 features-12_l2d_s1c3.las  features-16_l2d_s1c2.las  features-2_l2d_s1c3.las   features-6_l2d_s1c2.las  features-9_l2d_s1c3.las
 ~~~

 The classification process is the most time consuming of the entire lidar2dems workflow.
-To speed up classification, but generate lower density classified data, use the decimation option.
-This will prune the total number of points as discussed in [Concepts](concepts).
+Optional filters may be used to help speed up classification but should be used with caution because of trade-offs between processing time and product quality.
+For example, decimation will reduce processing time, but will prune the total number of points as discussed in [Concepts](concepts), which may or may not result in acceptable DEM products.

 If a site file is not provided, all of the tiles will be merged together, classified, and output as a single las file.